 Referrals – We know the services available in our community.
 We also know what grants are available to help fund community building services and projects.
 Just ask!

 Promotion – We want North Vancouver-Seymour’s events to thrive.
 We can help get the word out for your community events through our community partners, newsletter, website, and social media.

-Recognition – Has someone in our community has made a unique contribution or achieved something great?
+Recognition – Has someone in our community made a unique contribution or achieved something great?
 Do you know someone who has had a milestone life event?
 We will send a congratulatory message and certificate.

 Practicum Placements – Are you a student looking for a practicum placement?
 We accept practicum students!

-Fighting for Fairness – If you are a constituent of North Vancouver-Seymour, and if your matter is with the provincial government, then are here to help!
+Fighting for Fairness – If you are a constituent of North Vancouver-Seymour, and if your matter is with the provincial government, then we are here to help!
 We can work with you to ensure that government processes are conducted fairly, to the best of our ability, and provide direct advocacy.
 We can assist you in understanding provincial government policies and legislation and help you navigate provincial programs, agencies, and complaint processes.